-Occurs over nearly all of the Eastern US, except for areas close to Canada.
+Occurs over nearly all of the Eastern United States, except for areas close to Canada.

 ABUNDANCE: Common to very common and widespread across the Coastal Plain and Piedmont, including on the Outer Banks.
-Less common -- mainly uncommon -- over the mountains as a whole, but can be numerous in low elevations such as in river valleys.
+Less numerous -- mainly uncommon to fairly common -- over the mountains as a whole, but can be numerous in low elevations such as in river valleys.
 Scarce at higher elevations, and likely absent over 4,500 feet.
+Note that the iNaturalist website contains photos for at least one-third of the state's counties, and the editors have not taken the time to update the map with "Photo" records/ documentation unless the county had previously no known records (white on the map).